Why Is My Great Pyrenees So Aggressive? Here’s why

 A Great Pyrenees that was not thoroughly socialized during puppyhood may struggle to feel safe around unfamiliar people, dogs, or environments.
 Without early exposure, novelty often triggers suspicion instead of curiosity.

-This can lead to aggressive responses such as barking, snapping, or lunging when new situations arise.
 The dog may not be trying to dominate, but rather attempting to create distance from what feels unpredictable or threatening.

 Even adult Great Pyrenees need continued positive exposure to reinforce calm, confident behavior throughout their lives.